* Sorrell takes control of shell company

 WPP competes with U.S. groups Omnicom and IPG , France's Publicis and Japan's Dentsu, while thousands of small independent companies provide everything from ads for mobile phones to creative work and data analytics.

-Sorrell quit WPP after the board opened an investigation into an allegation of personal misconduct.
+Sorrell quit WPP just over six weeks ago after the board opened an investigation into an allegation of personal misconduct.

-The company has not given any details and Sorrell has denied any wrongdoing.
+The company has not given any details about the allegation, and Sorrell has denied any wrongdoing.
 He told staff he had stepped down because the disruption was putting too much pressure on the business. ($1 = 0.7543 pounds) (Reporting by Kate Holton; editing by Sarah Young and Alexander Smith)